Advances in Numerical Analysis Emphasizing Interval Data

 Table of Contents

-1. Introduction.
-2. Error analysis.
+1. About the Book.
+2. Error Analysis.
 3. Interpolation.
-4. Advanced interpolation.
+4. Advanced Interpolation.
 5. Interval Interpolation.
 6. Interpolation from the Linear Algebra Point of View.
 7. Newton-Cotes Quadrature.
 8. Interval Newton-Cotes Quadrature.
 9. Gauss Integration.

-Tofigh Allahviranloo is a Full Professor of applied mathematics at Bahcesehir University, Turkey.
+Tofigh Allahviranloo is a Full Professor of applied mathematics at Istinye University, Turkey.

 Witold Pedrycz (IEEE Fellow, 1998) is Professor and Canada Research Chair (CRC) in Computational Intelligence in the Department of Electrical and Computer Engineering, University of Alberta, Edmonton, Canada.